Configuration

 Inspector provides you several options to keep off the noise, and only monitor what matters.

 You can turn off monitoring based on url.
-Paste the "ignore_urls" option below into the config/packages/inspector.yaml
+Add the `ignore_routes` option into the `config/packages/inspector.yaml` file to define routes you don't want to monitor:

 inspector: